UmerTariq1/Knights-and-Chess-Boards/README.md

 # Knights-and-Chess-Boards
 Finding n possible strings by knights valid movements

+How to execute:
+Run the program. it will ask for input n. enter the value and press enter.

 Given an integer n , return how many distinct strings can be produced by a knight moving from square to square for n times.
 Refer to the pdf file for further details.